 - Preparing Your Home for a Housekeeper

-Okay, so before we jump in, I want to talk about safety and liability.
+Okay, so before we jump in and HIRE SOMEONE OR A BUSINESS, I want to talk about safety and liability.

 There’s a saying that goes something like, “If you expect your domestic help to steal from you, then they will.”
 Domestic labor is FREAKING VALUABLE, so taking a stance of “They’ll steal from me” is freakin’ GARBAGE.

-That said, you are inviting a new person to your home, so it’s helpful to do the following:
+That said, you ARE inviting a new person to your home, so it’s helpful to take steps to mitigate risk.

-- Take all mail (bills, etc), as well as any personal information that could be used for identity fraud – and put it in a room no one will go in.
-This is a good practice to do, regardless!
+- I take all mail (bills, etc), as well as any personal information that could be used for identity fraud – and put it in a room no one will go in.
+This is a good practice to do, regardless, esp if you love to host parties like I do!
+I personally put this type of info in a locked filing cabinet or safe.

 How to Communicate Your Needs/Wants to a Housekeeper

-The #1 issue that I see when it comes to hiring a housekeeper is that there are specific expectations that you, the client has, and it’s critical to communicate those expectations.
+The #1 issue that I see when it comes to hiring a housekeeper is that there are specific expectations that you, the client has, and sometimes we don’t communicate those expectations explicitly.
+You know that saying about assuming?
+Making a you-know-what out of you and me!!

 Questions to consider: